TwoRingSoft/Pippin/README.md

 - Activity indicators for long-running activities and progress
 - Defaults: user configurable settings and storage

+###### Aspects

+There are a few protocols defining cross cutting concerns across components, like theming and debugging of components that deliver UI.

+- Themeable: provide access to `UIAppearanceProxy` based theming of UI elements
+- Debuggable: deliver UI controls to exercise and manipulate UI components, for use by developers and testers
+- EnvironmentallyConscious: provide a back reference to the `Environment` to use other PIppin components, e.g. the `CrashReporter` and `Logger` working together

-##### Sensors
+#### Sensors

 - Locator: location/gps

+#### CanIHaz

+Provides a UI flow to acquire an object that is gated by user interaction to allow access to a hardware device component.
+Each component type has its own subspec so you can take just what you need.
+So far there are stock flows for the following:

+- Location: AuthorizedCLLocationManager
+- Camera: AuthorizedAVCaptureDevice

+#### Controls

+- CrudViewController: table view with search controls wrapped around an FRC
+- InfoViewController: app name and version info, links to two ring properties (need to parameterize), and buttons for more detail for certain components that may be present, like acknowledgements, bug reporting or in app purchases
+- FormController: manage traversal and keyboard avoidance for a collection of inputs

-#### Adapters
+#### Things to add:

+- Data model
+- Settings bundles
+- Analytics
+- Push notifications
+- State restoration
+- App walkthrough

+### Extensions

+These are currently split into extensions on Foundation, UIKit and Webkit.

+## PippinAdapters

-These may have concrete objects implementing the functionality directly, or if there is already a great 3rd party doing the job well, provide an Adapter implementation to that dependency.
-Each Adapter has a separate CocoaPods subspec (or should–some still are in Core; this will be straightened out more when multiple implementations may be chosen from).
+These may have concrete objects implementing the functionality directly, or if there is already a great 3rd party doing the job well, provide an adapter implementation to that dependency.
+Each adapter has a separate CocoaPods subspec.
 The following adapters for third-party frameworks are currently available:

 - Alerter: [SwiftMessages](https://github.com/SwiftKickMobile/SwiftMessages)
 - BugReporter: [PinpointKit](https://github.com/Lickability/PinpointKit)